jaheyns/CfdOF/README.md

 For the reasons above we recommend the AppImage as the most robust installation option on Linux.

-Before installing CfdOF, the Plot workbench must first be installed into FreeCAD using the Addon manager:
+CfdOF itself is installed into FreeCAD using the Addon manager:

 * Run FreeCAD
 * Select Tools | Addon manager ...
-* Select Plot in the list of workbenches, and click "Install/update"
+* Select CfdOF in the list of workbenches, and click "Install/update"
 * Restart FreeCAD
-* Repeat the above for the "CfdOF" workbench
 * For installation of dependencies, see below

+Note: The CfdOF workbench can be updated at any time through the Addon manager.

 ##### Dependency installation

 Dependencies can be checked and some of them installed conveniently from the CFD Preferences panel in FreeCAD.
-In the FreeCAD window, select Edit | Preferences ... and choose "CFD".
+In the FreeCAD window, select Edit | Preferences ... and choose "CfdOF".

 However, in Linux, manual installation is required for OpenFOAM ([OpenCFD](https://openfoam.com/download) or [Foundation](https://openfoam.org/download/) versions),